 iv.
 And much more.

-What does the power shift of the 2016 election and Chairman Pai taking the FCC gavel mean for the wireless industry?
+What does the Trump Administration and a new FCC Chairman mean for the wireless industry?
 We’ll hear from government stakeholders as the panel examines the important telecommunications issues facing Congress, the Administration, and the FCC this year.

-An all-star panel of wireless industry analysts and wireless investors will discuss the state of the capital markets, the business impact of 5G, IoT, merger and acquisition activity, and international opportunities.
+An all-star panel of wireless industry analysts and wireless investors will discuss the state of the capital markets, the business impact of 5G, IoT, M&A activity, and international opportunities.
 Learn exactly how new technologies impact your business and how your company can best prepare to take advantage of these opportunities.

-More enterprises are investing to build their own in-building wireless coverage systems, however, the traditional DAS (distributed antenna systems) are viewed as expensive where small cells have limited radio frequencies.
+More enterprises are investing to build in-building wireless coverage systems.
+However, the traditional DAS (distributed antenna systems) are viewed as expensive and small cells have limited radio frequencies.
 A marriage between the two systems is a match made in heaven as the hybrid system can make the radio part of the DAS equipment and bring down the total cost of ownership.
 In this session, the speakers will share the market trends for enterprise DAS and small cells, explain pros and cons of the two systems from both technological and financial perspectives and describe the best practice and results of interoperability testing between DAS and small cell solutions.

-A registered apprenticeship is a proven ”learn while you learn” model for preparing your workforce for key occupations within the wireless industry.
-This session provides an opportunity for companies to engage with WIA as the National Sponsor, TIRAP’s Chairman and others that have successfully integrated apprenticeship into their human resource and training strategies.
-In addition, this session is intended to help companies and identify resources/partners that can help develop and sustain Registered Apprenticeship programs.
+Registered apprenticeships can prepare your workforce for key occupations within the wireless industry.
+This session provides an opportunity for companies to engage with WIA as the National Sponsor, TIRAP’s Chairman and others who have successfully integrated apprenticeships into their human resources and training strategies.
+In addition, this session is intended to help companies by identifying resources and partners that can help develop and sustain Registered Apprenticeship programs.

 This panel will discuss updated rules and the potential for sweeping change in regulatory obligations for structure owners, and important changes to FAA policy that will impact the infrastructure industry.
-Panelists will discuss changes to the FAA’s Advisory Circular governing marking and lighting, detail future FAA rulemakings, and Hill activity.
+Panelists will discuss changes to the FAA’s Advisory Circular affecting marking and lighting, detail future FAA rulemakings, and look at ongoing Capitol Hill activity.

 In Case you haven't heard the Internet of Things is exploding with new applications and deployment opportunities.
 Service providers, enterprises and municipalities see all sorts of ways to make things faster, cheaper and more valuable.
 However, the term IoT is applied to a variety of applications from autos to supply chains.
 How does this impact the marketplace and what are the implications for your business?

-Technology advances in the home, office and world at large are moving fast.
+Technology advances in the home and office are moving fast.
 Today’s connected home devices allow people to change dryer settings remotely, access security cameras outside the home and even watch a movie on a refrigerator.
 In the enterprise, connectivity enables everything from asset tracking of wheelchairs in a healthcare facility to more efficient heating and cooling systems for the office.
 The cornerstone of a smart society is a strong wireless foundation, and this panel will discuss technology needs critical to the functioning of a smart society.

-Backhaul, connecting the cell to the rest of the network, is a critical part of any mobile network, but providing cost-effective, reliable, and scaleable backhaul is no easy task.
+Connecting the cell to the rest of the network is a crucial part of any mobile network, but providing cost-effective, reliable, and scaleable backhaul is no easy task.
 A range of solutions are available, including lit and dark fiber, microwave, and ethernet.
 Each type of backhaul has its own benefits and drawbacks, and costs vary for each solution.
 This session will discuss the issues surrounding providing backhaul for various wireless networks and will and present solutions that are being deployed today.